Enhancing OCR for Sino-Vietnamese Language Processing via Fine-tuned PaddleOCRv5: I. Introduction and Related Work

 Despite the high accuracy achieved by modern OCR systems such as \texttt{PaddleOCR} on standard Chinese benchmarks, their direct application to ancient documents still suffers from significant errors—including character noise, line loss, and incorrect sentence segmentation.
 These issues arise from the complex visual characteristics of historical sources: uneven scanning quality, ink stamps, narrow margins, mixed handwriting styles, and non-standard layouts.
 Such visual noise not only reduces recognition accuracy but also degrades the performance of downstream tasks like Han–Vietnamese alignment or semantic extraction.

-Based on error analysis from our preliminary study (see Fig.~\ref{fig:ocr-error}), we observe that the default \texttt{PP-OCRv5} model is not optimized for ancient Han–Nom data.
+Based on error analysis from our preliminary study (see Fig.~\ref{fig:ocr-error}, and Fig.~\ref{fig:alignment-error}), we observe that the default \texttt{PP-OCRv5} model is not optimized for ancient Han–Nom data.
 This paper therefore proposes a fine-tuning approach for PaddleOCRv5 using a curated dataset of handwritten Han–Nom texts.
-Our goal is to enhance recognition performance for ancient Vietnamese Chinese documents, enabling applications in knowledge extraction, translation studies, and cross-lingual semantic research.
-The main contributions of this paper are as follows: \begin{itemize} \item We construct a complete training pipeline for character recognition on ancient Han–Nom data, including image preprocessing, LMDB data conversion, and fine-tuning of the \texttt{PP-OCRv5} model with optimized hyperparameters. \item We propose both quantitative and visual evaluation methods to assess fine-tuning effectiveness—comparing pre- and post-training results on real historical images using metrics such as Character Accuracy and Confidence Score, supported by an demo. \end{itemize}
+Our goal is to enhance recognition performance for Sino-Nom documents, enabling applications in knowledge extraction, translation studies, and cross-lingual semantic research.
+The main contributions of this paper are as follows: \begin{itemize} \item We present a \textbf{fine-tuned OCR system specifically for Han–Nom (Sino–Vietnamese) texts}, leveraging a curated dataset of Vietnamese and broader Asian historical documents, addressing noise, degradation, and non-standard glyph variations common in ancient manuscripts. \item We propose both quantitative and visual evaluation methods to assess fine-tuning effectiveness—comparing pre- and post-training results on real historical images using metrics such as Character Accuracy and Confidence Score, supported by an demo. \item Experimental results confirm that our approach effectively improves OCR accuracy on Han–Nom datasets. \end{itemize}